-Vaccination is recommended and FUNDED for the following groups of people;
+Vaccination is recommended and funded for the following groups:

-- Aboriginal and Torres Strait Islander people 15 years and over,
+- Aboriginal and Torres Strait Islander people aged 15 years and over,

-- Staff of nursing homes and long term residential facilities and
+- Residents of aged care facilities and other long term residential facilities;

 For information on Tamiflu please read the Tamiflu (Oseltamivir) Fact sheet.

 Additional information for bus drivers involved in an Influenza or Gastroenteritis outbreak can be found on the Bus driver Outbreak Information page.

 - Information Sheet